 Groundbreaking advances like immunotherapies move “from bench to bedside” — from the labs where they’re developed to the treatment rooms where patients receive them — through a series of studies called clinical trials.
 These studies test for safety and efficacy, or how effective the treatment is.
 Often, they compare a new approach to the current standard of care.

-At SCCA, we offer you the option to take part in clinical trials that match your specific needs.
+At Fred Hutch, we offer you the option to take part in clinical trials that match your specific needs.
 We have trials for dozens of cancers at every stage as well as many noncancerous blood disorders.
 Along with investigating new potential treatments, we’re exploring better ways to detect and prevent disease and enhance quality of life for everyone in our care.

 Treatment studies give you the chance to be among the first to benefit from a new therapy.
 This is especially important for patients who have tried every existing option and need something else.
 For them, our Phase 1 Program offers hope and the knowledge that they are helping future patients.
 Phase 1 clinical trials are early studies testing new therapies in people for the first time.

-SCCA has one of the most active clinical trial programs in the world - providing new hope for our patients every day.
+We have one of the most active clinical trial programs in the world - providing new hope for our patients every day.
 The goal of clinical trials is to increase our knowledge about diseases and to develop safer, more effective treatments.

-SCCA provides the first academic-based Phase 1 program for cancer research in the Pacific Northwest.
+We provide the first academic-based Phase 1 program for cancer research in the Pacific Northwest.
 The Phase 1 Program provides a full range of research services to advance the development, implementation and successful completion of clinical trials.